The true oil production from an 1882 Pennsylvania well was a closely guarded secret.

 “The excitement in the oil exchanges was indescribable,” Giddens proclaimed in his classic historical account.
 “Over 4,500,000 barrels of oil were sold in one day on the exchanges in Titusville, Oil City and Bradford.”

 According to Giddens, the Cherry Grove discovery demoralized the market and drove the price down to less than 50 cents per barrel.
-It brought an early financial crisis for the young U.S. petroleum industry.
+It brought an early financial crisis for the young U.S. petroleum industry, which was developing new drilling technologies.

 Despite the collapse of oil prices, hundreds of derricks appeared around Cherry Grove — and thousands of people moved there while the boom lasted.